Varshashrama801/awesome-reticulum/README.md

 * [markqvist / Reticulum](https://github.com/markqvist/Reticulum) - The cryptography-based networking stack for building unstoppable networks with LoRa, Packet Radio, WiFi and everything in between.
 * [markqvist / LXMF](https://github.com/markqvist/LXMF) - A simple and flexible messaging format and delivery protocol that allows a wide variety of implementations, while using as little bandwidth as possible.
+* [ion232 / reticulum-zig](https://github.com/ion232/reticulum-zig) - An implementation of Reticulum in Zig targeting operating systems and embedded devices.

 ## Messangers and Browsers